Coronavirus Facts: Medicine and Treatment

 The treatment may be helpful but does have potentially severe side effects, and the benefits are not well understood.

 Fact: Remdesivir is an experimental antiviral drug being investigated for use with COVID-19.

 One study found that 36 of the 53 patients (68 percent) given the drug during hospitalization showed clinical improvement.
 The manufacturer funded that study, which was published online April 10, 2020, in the New England Journal of Medicine.

 More testing is needed, as this medication has many severe adverse effects, including liver failure.
 University of Maryland Medical Center and many other medical centers are collaborating on research into this drug.

-Fact: Vitamin C and zinc might help shorten the duration of the illness if you get COVID-19.
+Fact: Zinc might help shorten the duration of the illness if you get COVID-19.

 Zinc is an ingredient in several "natural" cold remedies, and studies indicate it may shorten the duration of the common cold.
 The novel coronavirus is part of a larger group of coronaviruses that includes the virus that causes the common cold.